PaulineSpinga/blog/content/blog/HCI/hci-researcher.md

 * IEEE Computer Society Best Paper Award
 * 2006: Was named one of ACM's inaugural class of Distinguished Scientists
 * 2010: he was named Member of the CHI Academy and Fellow of the ACM
-* 2014 : ACM UIST Lasting Impact Award.
+* 2014 : ACM UIST Lasting Impact Award

 #### Career